 - We were there for the people of Pakistan during the unrelenting monsoon floods in 2010, when nearly one-fifth of the country was submerged, providing immediate, lifesaving relief – and staying to help children and families with long-term recovery, rebuilding and revitalization

-How You Can Help Children in Pakistan
+How to Help Children in Pakistan and Around the World

 You can create change that lasts a lifetime for children in Pakistan – in so many ways.